Holy Grail, King Arthur, and Templars

 women were put down by both, Peter and Paul and it appears others as well, so they almost fled with their protector the

 rich yet faithful Joseph of Arimathia.
-They took with them the Grail used in the
+They took with them the Grail used in the Lord's Last Supper.
+But it was also

 purportedly used to catch some of the Lord's blood as it dripped from the cross.
 For the women stayed close to Jesus unlike